Forsee41/bannerlord-matchmaker/README.md

 1. `pytest` for testing
 1. `poetry` as a package and environment manager
 1. `debugpy` as a debugger engine
+1. `autoflake` for pre-commit formatting
+1. `isort` for pre-commit import sorting
 1. `docker` for an image building and deployment